-All local authorities are required under the schools admissions code 2012 to have a fair access protocol developed in partnership with local schools.
-The purpose of the fair access protocol is to ensure that unplaced and vulnerable pupils applying outside the normal admissions rounds are identified and are offered school places quickly.
+All local authorities are required under the schools admissions code to have a fair access protocol developed in partnership with local schools.
+The purpose of the fair access protocol is to ensure that unplaced and vulnerable pupils applying outside the normal admissions rounds (in year) are identified and are offered school places quickly.

 The fair access protocol operates outside the arrangements for co-ordinated admissions and is put into effect when a parent of an eligible child has not secured a school place via the in-year admission procedures.